jachin/audible-jelu-plugin/README.md

 # Audible to Jelu Importer

-A browser extension that seamlessly imports audiobooks from Audible to your self-hosted [Jelu](https://github.com/bayang/jelu) library.
+A browser extension that imports audiobooks from Audible to your self-hosted [Jelu](https://github.com/bayang/jelu) library.

 ## Features